-A normal student in Norway spends approximately 37,5 hour every week on studies and lectures.
-It is though quite usual for students at UiA to have a part-time jobs after classes and during week-ends.
+Students in Norway spend approximately 37,5 hours every week on studies and lectures.
+However, some students at UiA have a part-time jobs after classes and during weekends.

-It is possible yet challenging to find a part-time job while being an international student in Kristiansand and Grimstad.
+It is possible - but sometimes challenging - to find a part-time job while being an international student in Kristiansand and Grimstad.
 It is important to have realistic expectations and understand the importance of thorough preparation to increase your chances in the local job market.

 Norwegian language or another Scandinavian language is often a prerequisite for obtaining a job in Norway.
-However, some positions – e.g in the hotel and restaurant industry, accept English as language skills.
-Keep in mind that also basic language skills will improve your options.
+However, some positions – e.g in the hotel and restaurant industry – may only require English.
+Keep in mind that even basic language skills in Norwegian / a Scandinavian language will improve your options.

 Be creative and think carefully about what you can offer a potential employer.
 Maybe you can contribute also with your cultural and language knowledge within an internationally-oriented company.